test-denar/kind-aspen/src/pages/index.md

     title: >-
       This is an Award Winning Agency Based in San Francisco and Focusing on Digital
-    content: >+
+    content: >
-      e are a brand and design practice.

       We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
 [Let's talk](/contact/)
   - type: portfolio_section
     section_id: latest-projects
     layout_style: tiles